Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Strategies for spawning processes in parallel

-Once all the generated groups have been merged into a single one, the process ranks may not be ordered across nodes.
-This is because binary connections between groups do not enforce a specific order and are susceptible to race conditions.
+Once all the generated groups have been merged into a single one, the \gls{mpi} ranks may not be ordered across nodes.
+This is because binary connections between groups do not enforce a specific order and, therefore, are susceptible to race conditions.

-To ensure a consistent global order, an \texttt{MPI\_Comm\_split} call is made, where each process specifies its new rank as follows:
+To ensure a consistent global order, an \texttt{MPI\_Comm\_split} call is made in which each process specifies its new rank as follows:

-At the same time, all intermediate communicators created throughout the strategy are disconnected using \texttt{MPI\_Comm\-\_disconnect}.
-This frees up resources and ensures that any node can be removed or replaced in future reconfigurations without leaving residual dependencies.

-Finally, the \textit{target} group is connected to the \textit{source} group, establishing the final inter-communicator that links them.
-This operation concludes the process creation and connection phases.
+where, \textit{world\_rank} is the rank that the calling process had in its \gls{mcw}, while both summations take into account all the previous ranks.
+The first one counts the number of ranks that existed before the resize, but is not computed since the value is obtained when the group is spawned and can be used directly.
+Meanwhile, the second summation counts the number of ranks in all groups whose \textit{group\_id} is smaller than that of the calling rank.